We know it takes a lot of strength to make life choices that bring change.

 Maine Coalition to End Domestic Violence & Member Organizations

 Other Culturally Specific Services

-A safety plan includes any steps you can take to increase your safety – whether you live with your partner, are preparing to leave, or have left.
+A safety plan includes any steps you can take to increase your safety, whether you live with your partner, are preparing to leave, or have left.
 If you are struggling with where to start, this template may be helpful to you.
-And don’t forget to consider the technology you are using to currently access this website in your safety plan.
+Don’t forget to consider the technology you are using to currently access this website in your safety plan.

 Here are some suggestions.
-Everyone’s situation is different, so you’ll have to choose the ones that work for you.
+Everyone’s situation is different.
+You’ll have to choose the ones that work for you.
 We’re always available to talk about different ideas and help you think about your options.
-Just call our hotline at 1-800-439-2323.
+Just call our helpline at 1-800-439-2323.